Raydar32/ImageReader/README.md

 # ImageReader
- First Mid-Term project for Parallel Computing course at University of Florence.
+Lab assignment for Parallel Computing course @ University of Florence.
+### Features

+- Parallel and sequential non-blocking image reader.
+- Can open images (.jpg) from various sources.
+- Can select the number of cores to use.
+- Detailed report and presentation inside with informations and tutorial.